Naza-cmd/FinalProject-Naza_and_Juani/README.md

 ## How To Run the Code
 To Run the Code:
+1. First Download the Font "Luckiest Guy" on Google Font (Link is Below)

+2. Hit Get Font , Click Download all , Open the Zip File in your Folder , Unzip it and opebn the file that ends in .ttf and Install it onto your System.

-1. Download VS.code and use it to open the File .
+3. Download VS.code and use it to open the File .

-2. Go The Correct HTML File to Open the Code is the "MainPage.html" File and the CSS File is the "style_guide.css" File and the Javascript code in an internal script code.
+4. Go The Correct HTML File to Open the Code is the "MainPage.html" File and the CSS File is the "style_guide.css" File and the Javascript code in an internal script code.

-3. On the MianPage.html file Right Click and hit "Open with Live Server" or
+5. On the MianPage.html file Right Click and hit "Open with Live Server" or Command "L" and "O" at the same time.

+6. Make Sure Volume is On for the Full experience.

 ## Link to the Font